 So many people dream of taking a gap year or backpacking around the world, yet so many of those very same people always come up with reason after reason not to follow those dreams.
-Here is exactly why those all those excuses are absolute bull**** and why you have no reason at all not to follow your travel dreams.
+Here is exactly why those all those excuses are absolute bull**** and why you have no reason at all not to take that gap year or round the world adventure.

-In the last fifteen years have travelled all over the world and have had the time of my life.
-I love inspiring others to do the same and have always said that if I can do it, they can too, but that isn’t always easy.
-Time and time again I always come across the same excuses and the same reasons people say they can’t do what I do, even though they’d love to.
+In the last fifteen years I have travelled all over the world and have had the time of my life doing it.
+I love inspiring others to do the same and have always said that if I can do it, they can too.
+I do get that it isn’t always easy but just because something is hard, that doesn’t make it impossible.
+Time and time again I always come across so many people saying they wish they could travel, they wish they could do what I do.
+And time and again I hear the same tired excuses.

-Here are the top ten common reasons people say they can’t travel, and the top ten reasons why they are all wrong!
+Here are the top ten common reasons people say they can’t travel, and the top ten reasons why those excuses are all bull****!

 Then save up!
 How do you think the rest of us do it?
+You thin we all won some random lottery?
+No!
 It is all about making travel a priority, and then saving up for it.
 If you blow all your money on fancy sandwiches and la de dah skinny mocha lattes every day and then blow all your wages online shopping on a blu ray and high heel shoe binge every week, of course you won’t have the money to go travelling.
 Make travel a priority, make some sacrifices, and you will have the money to follow your dreams in no time.
 It takes time and effort, but you can do it!

 Check out 10 easy ways to save money for travel.